 ST. PAUL, Minnesota — Minnesota Democrats enjoy campaign cash advantages in all races for statewide office as the party seeks to keep its current grip on state government power.

 The latest batch of fundraising reports was released Tuesday, two weeks ahead of a primary election that will set November matchups.
 The candidates are only part of the equation because outside groups not bound by per-donor restrictions are also ramping up for an expensive fall campaign.

 Heading into this election, Democrats maintain top-to-bottom control of state government.
 But Republicans sense opportunity to reclaim the state House and compete for one or more of the executive offices on the ballot.

 Here are some takeaways:

-The Democratic House campaign arm has slightly more than $1 million in reserve, compared with $640,000 for the House Republican campaign fund.
-That's distinct from whatever the candidates spend on their individual races.
+The House DFL Caucus had $1.53 million banked as of mid-July.
+That compared with $720,000 for the House Republican campaign fund.
+Those totals are distinct from whatever the candidates spend on their individual races.